 - 2 minutes: 4.7 speed 5 percent incline

 - 1 minute: 4.0 speed 5 percent incline

 - 5 minutes: 3.0 speed with no incline

 Gym Workout Plan Day 6: Strength Training

 For your next strength workout in this gym workout routine, start with this dynamic warmup: 30 high knees, 30 mountain climbers, 25 jumping jacks, 10 inchworms.
 Once you're loosened up, move on to the circuits ahead.
 Do 15 reps of each exercise (unless otherwise noted), with a 45-second rest between moves.
 Repeat each circuit three times total before moving on to the next.
-When you're finished, cool down with this head-to-toe stretch sequence.
+When you're finished, cool down with a full-body stretch session.